cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

         Hso(msg) = H(msg || DST_ext)

-    DST\_ext should be suffix-free encoded (e.g., by appending one byte encoding the tag's length) to make it infeasible to find distinct (msg, DST\_ext) pairs that hash to the same value.
+    DST\_ext should be suffix-free encoded (e.g., by appending one byte encoding the length of DST\_ext) to make it infeasible to find distinct (msg, DST\_ext) pairs that hash to the same value.

-    This method ensures domain separation because all distinct invocations of H have distinct suffixes.
+    This method ensures domain separation because all distinct invocations of H have distinct suffixes, since DST\_ext is distinct from DST\_prime.

 2. (Prefix-suffix domain separation.)
     This method can be used in the same cases as the suffix-only method.